jharwell/sierra/docs/src/tutorials/project/generators.rst

-               launch_stem_path: Path to launch file in the input directory for the experimental run, sans extension or other modifications that the platform can impose.
+               launch_stem_path: Path to launch file in the input directory for the experimental run, sans extension or other modifications that the engine can impose.

                random_seed: The random seed for the run.